LXShades/comp150-agile/README.md

 **What went wrong?
 A survey of problems in game development**
 https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=1486521&CFID=997640959&CFTOKEN=28081807
 Chosen for: Insight into the biggest issues occuring during game development, which could be measured against the rationale of the agile philosophy.
 *According to Jones, finding and correcting bugs are the most time consuming and expensive aspects of software development, especially for large systems.* - Link this to the daily stand-up model enabling peers to discuss issues.

-**Engine - Cooperative Game Modelling (ECGM): Bridge Model-Driven Game Development and Game Engine Tool-chains**
+~~**Engine - Cooperative Game Modelling (ECGM): Bridge Model-Driven Game Development and Game Engine Tool-chains**  ~~ https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=3001779&CFID=997640959&CFTOKEN=28081807
-https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=3001779&CFID=997640959&CFTOKEN=28081807
-Chosen for: Analysis of a competing development methodology
+Chosen for: Analysis of a competing development methodology Rejected because: Article is focused on technical development methodology rather than workflow.
+*[...]which applies the Model-Driven Software Development (MDSD) method in the game development domain.
+This simplifies game development by reducing the gap between game design and implementation* - Overview

 **From Front-End to Back-End and Everything In-Between: Work Practice in Game Development**
 https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=2793131&CFID=997640959&CFTOKEN=28081807
 Chosen for: Insight into the choice of workflow by various companies of varying sizes, budgets etc
+*They suggest that innovative game design can be supported by creating a culture of collaboration, with innovation being largely dependent on the quality of the interpersonal relationships within teams.*
+*Critically the findings also  indicate  ways  in which  some  parts  of  the  workflow  are  not  currently  well-supported  by  existing  tools,  indicating  important  areas  for the future design of a range of possible tools.*
+*The  descriptive  answers  were  organised  into  11  categories of  activity  which  revealed,  in  the  vast  majority  of  cases,  a similar production process, beginning with the elicitation of client requirements, followed by brainstorming and ideation activities   and   project   planning.*
+*Perhaps   surprisingly,   only   9%   of respondents   said   they   worked   most   closely   with   their clients.*  - This could indicate a flaw in a 'leader' model wherein the students learn from a teacher; that the team work itself is largely segregated from the expectations of the commander figure
+*Real-time  communication (face to face, video or phone) took place daily (44%) or hourly (44%) for the majority of respondents*  *The  answers mostly  address different  parts of  the  design  process,  but  two  responses -  building  a common  understanding  of  goals and  collaboration  over distance - were mentioned by multiple users *

 **Developers' perspectives on iteration in game development**
 https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=2818298&CFID=997640959&CFTOKEN=28081807